KnowlesLuke/APITemplate/README.md

 This project uses a loose version of clean architecture, cutting some corners to save layers of abstraction which are seen as overkill for our applications.

 - It uses .NET 8 throughout each project which is the latest version (at time of writing)
 - It uses EFCore to handle database interaction.
-Ef Core can also be used in contingency with using Stored Procedures.
+Ef Core can also be used in contingency with Stored Procedures.
   - It uses localdb for local development and the dev server for publishing to development.
 - It uses XUnit as a testing framework to perform unit and integration tests.
 - Swagger is integrated and used for testing locally on your machine.